ascherrer-em/docs/docs/time_series.md

 ## Simple exponential smoothing

-Recuressive way to smooth the data, with exponentially decreasing weights, controlled by one parameter: $\alpha$
+Recursive way to smooth the data, with exponentially decreasing weights, controlled by one parameter: $\alpha$

 > **Simple exponential smoothing is good for data with no trend and no seasonality!**